marius-m/wt4/README.md

 - Proper size for search result when looking for an issue
 - Smarter query for searching issues
 - Open issues from search bar to external browser
+- Provide parent info if issue is a subtask

 ### 0.9.9.7